 Remove, Reduce, Reuse, Recycle in action

-By the end of this year, we will have removed 4,000 tonnes of the hardest to recycle materials from Tesco brand products.
+At the end of 2019, we successfully removed 4,000 tonnes of the hardest to recycle materials from Tesco brand products.
 We’re now working with brands to do the same and we’re not stopping there, by the end of 2020 we will remove a further billion pieces of plastic from our UK business.
 Everything from ready meal trays, to the small plastic bags used for fruit and veg, to sporks and straws are set to go.

 In September, we scrapped plastic bags with home delivery orders removing 250 million bags per year.

 In our Bar Hill store, we are testing new ideas.
 The scaled impact could be transformational.
 Successful trials have already seen Tesco become the first UK retailer to remove all the plastic wrapped around multipacks from its stores.
 This will see 67 million multipacks of tinned tuna, soup, beans and tomatoes per year, sold without plastic wrap every year.

 We can’t overlook the fact that for too long, packaging on consumer goods has been excessive.

 In August, we met with 1,500 suppliers to let them know that packaging will form a key part of our decision-making process which determines which products are sold in stores.
 We have worked with our suppliers, making clear that we reserve the right to no longer stock products that use excessive or hard to recycle materials.

 An exhaustive piece of work is underway with suppliers to make sure we use a little packaging as possible.